SPAAM-community/AncientMetagenomeDir/README.md

 2. Press 'Save Link as' and save.
 The file name should end in `.tsv`.
 3. Open the resulting `.tsv` file in a spreadsheet program (e.g. LibreOffice Calc, Microsoft Excel) or your programming language of choice (e.g. R).

-:warning: the TSV files in the repository represent the cutting-edge version, and are subject to change, please use the files in the 'releases' section for when using for reproducible science!
+⚠️ the TSV files in the repository represent the cutting-edge version, and are subject to change, please use the files in the 'releases' section for when using for reproducible science!

 :heavy_check_mark: For some spreadsheet software copy>paste of the raw format directly into a spreadsheet of the _contents_ of the links above can work, if not, follow instructions above.